appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 * Ensure you have basic knowledge of creating webhook workflow in Appsmith.
 For more information, see [Tutorial - Create Webhook Workflow](/workflows/tutorials/create-webhook-workflow).
+* You've set up a Form widget that allows users to raise refund requests.

 ## Set up Webhook workflow